-The investigator will submit the report to the Chairman of the Staffing Committee, who will present the report to the Staffing Committee without delay.
+The investigator will submit the report to the Chair of the Staffing Committee, who will present the report to the Staffing Committee without delay.
 The Staffing Committee will decide whether further action is to be taken.

-Where investigation of potential disciplinary matters are carried out against other staff members, The Town Clerk will request that the Chairman of the Staffing Committee appoints an independent person to conduct an investigation, informing the investigator of the terms of reference of the investigation.
+Where investigation of potential disciplinary matters are carried out against other staff members, The Town Clerk will request that the Chair of the Staffing Committee appoints an independent person to conduct an investigation, informing the investigator of the terms of reference of the investigation.
 The terms of reference are to follow the guidelines set out above.
-The investigator is to report his/her recommendations and findings to the Town Clerk.
-The investigator's report is to contain his/her recommendations as set out above.
+The investigator is to report recommendations and findings to the Town Clerk.
+The investigator's report is to contain recommendations as set out above.